 Crystal Springs Management Area

 Thank you for clarifying the Forest Service’s understanding of the intentions and limitations in the 2009 Omnibus Bill as regards the Crystal Springs Watershed Special Resources Management Unit.
-However, your understanding and interpretation of this legislation differs from the intent of the lawmakers that crafted and passed this bill.
+However, your understanding and interpretation of this legislation differs from our legislative intent with the bill.

 The purpose of the bill was to protect the drinking watershed and allow visitors to enjoy the special scenic, natural, cultural, and wildlife values of the Crystal Springs watershed.
-The bill prioritize fuels treatments within 400 feet of existing developments, and – outside of that buffer – prioritizes removing slash piles, ladder fuels and small diameter trees.
-Your letter mentions that 20% of treatment within the Crystal Springs Unit is in recently unmanaged stands, and that roughly 80 of these 120 acres are within 400 feet of private land and have missed at least one fire return interval.
+The bill prioritizes fuels treatments within 400 feet of existing developments, and – outside of that buffer – prioritizes removing slash piles, ladder fuels and small diameter trees.
+Your letter states that 20% of the treatment within the Crystal Springs Unit is in recently unmanaged stands, and that roughly 80 of these 120 acres are within 400 feet of private land and have missed at least one fire return interval.

-Could you please provide our offices with a map of the Crystal Springs Unit that includes unit boundaries with the 400-foot buffer included, fire regime condition class, management prescription, and stand age?
+Could you please provide our offices with a map of the Crystal Springs Unit that supports this statement, including unit boundaries with the 400-foot buffer included, fire regime condition class, management prescription, and stand age?
+Could you please provide us with a map showing the areas that will be protected after the completion of the land trade overlapped with the proposed areas for logging and roadbuilding?

 Road Building in the Crystal Springs Management Unit

-As you know, the 2009 Omnibus Bill intended to prohibit road building in the Crystal Springs Unit, except under very limited circumstances.
-In your letter, you explain the Forest Service’s position that unless a road is included in the Forest Service Road System or Travel Atlas, you do not consider it a road.
-However, the Travel Management Rule defines a Road not by whether it is included in a specific database, but by its function: a road is “a motor vehicle travelway over 50 inches wide, unless designated and managed as a trail.”
+While you are correct that Temporary Roads defined by whether or not they are included in a forest transportation atlas, this does not change the fact that they are, first and foremost, roads.
+The Travel Management Rule defines a Road not by whether it is included in a specific database, but by its function: a road is “a motor vehicle travelway over 50 inches wide, unless designated and managed as a trail.”
 36 CFR §212.1.

-While you are correct that Temporary Roads defined by whether or not they are included in a forest transportation atlas, this does not change the fact that they are, first and foremost, roads.
 The 2009 Omnibus Bill prohibits new road building in the Crystal Springs Management unit, period.
 It does not specify that the road building need be a system road, or be permanent, simply that it be a road.

 In addition, your response does not address that the Omnibus Bill also prohibits renovating existing non-system roads.
 “Existing non-system roads” is not defined by the Travel Management Rule, but it seems to mean a road that exists on the landscape and is not part of the Forest Service Road System.
 This would include the 3.3 miles of existing temporary roads that the Forest Service plans to renovate in the Crystal Springs Management Unit.

 Please explain your understanding of the prohibition on renovating existing non-system roads, and how the proposed project complies with this prohibition.
+Please also explain why you believe temporary roads are not at any point real roads and thus prohibited by the 2009 Omnibus Public Lands bill.

-Impact to Recreation
+Impact to Recreation Trails

-The Polallie Coooper Fuels Reduction project, as proposed, would affect the Tamanawas Falls, Dog River, and Tilly Jane trails, which are some of the most popular trials in the Hood River Ranger District.
-While your letter states that the trails will have visual buffers, we have heard that the trails will only have a 55-foot buffers, rather than the 100 ft. buffer requested by local recreation groups.
+The Polallie Cooper Fuels Reduction project, as proposed, would affect the Dog River and Tilly Jane trails, which are some of the most popular trials in the Hood River Ranger District.
+While your letter states that the trails will have visual buffers, we have heard that the trails will only have a 55-foot buffer, rather than the 100 ft. buffer requested by local recreation groups.

-Why did the Forest Service chose trail buffers smaller than the local hiking community requested?
+Why did the Forest Service choose trail buffers smaller than the local hiking and biking community requested?